wonrzrzeczny/CTF-writeups/Square 2018/C8/README.md

 Would love to put it there, though they are no longer available on the website :C The challenge goes like this:

-You have website that gives you long math expression to calculate.
+You have a website that gives you long math expression to calculate.
 Easy, just copy, paste to calculator and done.

 Wrong.
 The font on the website is shuffled randomly, so parentheses and digits turn to some random letters (and your expression becomes something like: hhhhP z gggP r z Gzzzzwtfgggg)